mgwalker/advent-of-code/2021/src/day16/README.md

 F = 1111
 </code></pre>
 <p>The BITS transmission contains a single <strong>packet</strong> at its outermost layer which itself contains many other packets.
 The hexadecimal representation of this packet might encode a few extra <code>0</code> bits at the end; these are not part of the transmission and should be ignored.</p>
-<p>Every packet begins with a standard header: the first three bits encode the packet <strong>type ID</strong>.
+<p>Every packet begins with a standard header: the first three bits encode the packet <strong>version</strong>, and the next three bits encode the packet <strong>type ID</strong>.
 These two values are numbers; all numbers encoded in any packet are represented as binary with the most significant bit first.
 For example, a version encoded as the binary sequence <code>100</code> represents the number <code>4</code>.</p>
 <p>Packets with type ID <code>4</code> represent a <strong>literal value</strong>.
 Literal value packets encode a single binary number.
 To do this, the binary number is padded with leading zeroes until its length is a multiple of four bits, and then it is broken into groups of four bits.
 Each group is prefixed by a <code>1</code> bit except the last group, which is prefixed by a <code>0</code> bit.
 These groups of five bits immediately follow the packet header.
 For example, the hexadecimal string <code>D2FE28</code> becomes:</p>
 <pre><code>110100101111111000101000
 VVVTTTAAAAABBBBBCCCCC